brunobotelhobr/My-IP-Calculator/docs/manual.md

     tests --> integral
 ```

 On `docs` directory, you can find all the documentation of the project.
 The documentation is made with [mkdocs](https://www.mkdocs.org/).
-To run the documentation, you must run the command `mkdocs serve` on the root of the project.
+To run the documentation, you must run the command `task docs` on the root of the project.

 On `src` directory, you can find the source code of the project.
 - calc.py: contains all the functions of the project